QuickNode Accelerator - SettleX

 4. What key milestones have you hit during the program, and what lessons have stuck with you?

-During the program, we finalized SettleX’s architecture and modular design, completed major components of our smart contracts, and started building the private clearing layer that powers cross-chain settlements.
-We also moved from an internal development phase to actively preparing for early user feedback and ecosystem partnerships.
+During the program, we finalized SettleX’s modular architecture and built out core components for netting and settlement across multiple chains.
+We refined our data room and pitch deck, which sparked early interest from institutional players and DeFi protocols.
+We also transitioned from internal development to actively preparing for early user feedback and ecosystem partnerships.

-One of the biggest lessons that stuck with me is the importance of building with distribution and GTM in mind from day one, not just focusing on technology.
-Through mentorship and peer feedback, I realized that even the best product needs a clear story, strong positioning, and the right early partnerships to succeed.
+The biggest lesson has been the power of focused, iterative feedback.
+It taught us to move quickly, validate ideas, and adapt our product to real-world institutional needs, all while staying lean and modular.
+Another important takeaway was the need to build with distribution and go-to-market in mind from day one, not just focusing on technology.
+Through mentorship and peer feedback, we realized that even the best product needs a clear story, strong positioning, and the right early partnerships to succeed.

-The accelerator has helped me think more holistically about SettleX’s success, not just as a technology problem to solve, but as a market and community-building challenge too.
+The accelerator has helped us think more holistically about SettleX’s success, seeing it not just as a technical challenge but as a market and community-building opportunity.

 5. What’s next for SettleX, and how do you plan to make waves in Web3?